 - the entered comment is added in the auto-created git commit

 During a recent meeting we discussed the possibility of making easier for casual contributors to submit needles, maybe allowing direct submissions from other openQA instances.
 Just something to think about for the time being.

-#2 Updated by okurz about 4 years ago
+#2 Updated by okurz almost 5 years ago

 What exactly are the use cases (or user stories) for submitting needles if not using the internal needle editor which directly saves needles, puts them in a git repo and pushes them?
 Do you have in mind to run openQA on machine 1 (e.g. local test instance) and making the internal needle editor to submit to an openQA on machine 2 (e.g. openqa.o.o)?

-#4 Updated by okurz about 4 years ago
+#4 Updated by okurz over 4 years ago

 From today's discussion on freenode: